fbe555-uni/ITAPK/ex5/README.md

 need to make a functor or anything like that for it to use.

 #### Exercise 1.2.4
-For this we create a simple discount calculator member function and
+For this we create a simple discount calculator member function and use it in a lambda expression in the newly created `addDiscoutUsingLambda(ProductList, float)`.
+This updates every single element in the ProductList with the new price calculated with the member function.

 ###Exercise 1.3 Reflection
 In our opinion the use of algorithm significantly improves the code clarity in two ways: